Univ.-Prof. Dr. med. habil. Dr. med. Halvard B. Bönig, M.A.

 Studium der Anglistik, Kunstgeschichte und Medizin an der Heinrich-Heine-Universität Düsseldorf, St. Bartholomew's Hospital Medical School, London, und University of Tennessee, Memphis TN

-- Karpova D, Rettig MP, Ritchey J, Cancilla D, Christ S, Gehrs L, Chendamarai E, Evbuomwan MO, Holt M, Zhang J, Abou-Ezzi G, Celik H, Wiercinska E, Yang W, Eissenber LG, Heier RF, Arnett SD, Meyers MJ, Prinsen MJ, Griggs DW, Trumpp A, Ruminski PG, Morrow DM, Bonig H, Link DC, DiPersio JF (2019) Targeting CXCR2 and VLA4 to mobilize hematopoietic stem cells.
-Journal of Clinical Investigation (in press)
+• Karpova D, Rettig MP, Ritchey J, Cancilla D, Christ S, Gehrs L, Chendamarai E, Evbuomwan MO, Holt M, Zhang J, Abou-Ezzi G, Celik H, Wiercinska E, Yang W, Eissenber LG, Heier RF, Arnett SD, Meyers MJ, Prinsen MJ, Griggs DW, Trumpp A, Ruminski PG, Morrow DM, Bonig H, Link DC, DiPersio JF (2019) Targeting CXCR2 and VLA4 to mobilize hematopoietic stem cells.
+Journal of Clinical Investigation 129:2745-2759.

 Mitgliedschaften